asreview/asreview/docs/source/intro/installation.rst

 In some situations, the entry point "asreview" can not be found after installation.
 First check whether the package is correctly installed.
 Do this with the command `python -m asreview -h`.
-If this shows a decription of the program, please use `python -m` in front of all your commands.
+If this shows a decription of the program, use `python -m` in front of all your commands.
 For example:

 .. code-block:: bash